 By installing an NFS client on a Windows NT workstation and providing the user with a valid UNIX account, the Windows NT user can use files and printers residing on a UNIX server or workstation.
-Windows NT users can access the UNIX files by using either Windows Explorer or Unigraphics and can add printers and plotter access from the Windows NT control panel.
+Windows NT users can access the UNIX files by using either Windows Explorer or any Windows NT application, and can add printers and plotter access from the Windows NT control panel.